 What are Plain Toe Boots?

-They feature clean lines, are narrower, and have a lower profile than moc toe boots.
-Plain toe boots are more versatile and easier to wear with casual slacks or even dress pants.
+They feature clean lines and tend to be less roomy and lower profile than moc toe boots.
+Plain toe boots are more versatile and easier than moc toes to wear with casual slacks or even dress pants.
 Of course, this depends on the leather; the rugged Tobacco leather in the picture above is a bit harder to dress up.

 The Best Moc Toe Boots